 But don’t stop.
 Not until you’ve finished the first draft.

 You figure out what you have to say by writing.
-If you’re writing to an outline, as you should be, you’ll think of something you need to add to or cut from what you’ve already written.
+If you’re writing to an outline, you’ll think of something you need to add to or cut from what you’ve already written.
 Fine.
 Jot a note to adjust the next draft, and proceed as though it’s done.
 Because it will get done.
 But only if you keep moving forward now.

-If only you knew what a great hope can wash over you seeing the things you’ve dreamed begin to pop out and come into reality.
+Hope will wash over you just seeing the things you’ve dreamed begin to pop out and come into reality.

-And if halfway through, you suddenly discover this book is really about Z, and not X or Y, congratulations!
-You’ve struck gold.
+And if halfway through, you suddenly discover this book is really about Z, and not X or Y, congratulations.
+You’ve been paying attention.
 But don’t stop.
 Write as though it’s been about Z all along.
 Because it will be.
-If you don’t stop.

 And do not give in to the temptation to share your first draft with anyone, even sweet old Grannie.
-If you get feedback too early, it will trick you into second-guessing and you’ll get lost, which greatly improves your chances of becoming one of the millions who never finish their book(s).
+If you get feedback too early, it can trick you into second-guessing and you can get lost, which greatly improves your chances of becoming one of the many who never finished their book.

-The excuses a tired mind can give for stopping are myriad.
-You’ll suddenly remember all the times you’ve stalled out before and all the unfulfilled hopes strewn along the path behind you will prove your faint hope was futile, you really don’t know what you’re doing at all, and it’s not going to work this time either.
+I know the excuses a tired mind can give for stopping are myriad.
+You do need a clean space and a warm drink.
+You’ll suddenly remember all the times you’ve stalled out before, all the unfulfilled hopes strewn along the path behind you.
+But none of that proves anything.
+Hope is never futile.
+You really don’t know what you’re doing, and maybe it’s not going to work this time either.

-But you’re here now and you can kill it.
+You’re here now and you can get a bit more down.

 Just keep on.
-Keep the words as they are for now, as they’ve come to you, and appreciate all the hard work and truth-sleuthing it took to write it.
-And then keep on.
+Keep the words as they are for now, as they come to you.
+It takes hard work and truth-sleuthing, but soon you’ll look back and see what it took to write it.
+And that will help convince you too to keep on.

-Every day you push forward is another to celebrate finishing a chapter.
-Even a small clutch of words can be a huge step forward, not just in getting the book done and finally out, but in becoming and owning all you’ve captured.
+Every day you push forward is another to celebrate finishing.
+First, a chapter, then five, then ten.
+Even a small clutch of words can be a huge step forward, not just in getting the book done and finally out, but in becoming who you thought you were, and finally coming to own all you’ve lived and seeing it in what you’ve captured.

 Thank you, Mick.
 This is very encouraging.
 I’m still working on the first draft of my NaNoWriMo novel.
 I didn’t get it done in November, but I’m making good progress.
 Thank you for your cheer leading for all of us.